The term "germs" refers

 using different cleaners or chemical sprays together because the mix of chemicals

 Teens who are sexually active should use condoms

-because viruses, bacteria, fungi, and protozoa can spread via oral, anal, or vaginal
+fungi, and protozoa can spread via oral, anal, or vaginal contact.

-Another way to prevent infections from germs is to make sure your family has the
+Another way to prevent infections from germs is to make sure you have the right

-gets a vaccine, their immune system acts as if there's a real infection.
-It makes
+immune system acts as if there's a real infection.
+It makes antibodies that recognize

 parts of that germ.
 So if that germ enters your body later, the antibodies are in

 place and the body knows how to fight the infection so you won't get sick.